niplav/site/notes_on_ethics.md

 directly as calculated in the previous section.

 *— [Brian Tomasik](https://reducing-suffering.org), [Will Gene Drives Reduce Wild-Animal Suffering?](https://reducing-suffering.org/will-gene-drives-reduce-wild-animal-suffering/), 2018*

+A mild counterpoint to this view is that we have an obligation to help species that thrive on mosquitoes, since they have helped humanity throughout the ages, but we'd hurt them by taking away one of their food sources.

 <!--
 Why Death is Bad